sjanel/coincenter/README.md

 Between each repeat you can set a waiting time with `--repeat-time` option which expects a time duration.

+## Limitations

+Be aware of the following limitations of `coincenter`:

+- When several networks exist for a given currency, only the **main one** is considered.
+  This is to ensure safety between withdrawals performed between exchanges.
+- Only absolute withdraw fees are currently supported.
+  In some cases (seen in Huobi), withdraw fee can be a percentage.
+They will be considered as 0.
+- Not really a limitation, but some **sensitive actions are not possible** by the exchanges API.
+  For instance, withdrawal for Kraken is only possible for a stored destination made from the website first.

+And probably more that I did not thought of, or never encountered.
+Feel free to open an issue and I will check it out if it's feasible!

 ## Examples of use cases

 ### Get an overview of your portfolio in Korean Won